thediveo/lxkns/web/lxkns/src/components/namespaceicon/NamespaceIcon.md

-At the moment, the Linux kernel defines the following types of namespaces...
+At the moment, the Linux kernel defines the following types of namespaces, which we then adorn using the following icons:

 ```tsx
 import { ComponentCard } from "styleguidist/ComponentCard";